Pilot, passenger OK after small plane crashes into water near Virginia Key

 According to the Federal Aviation Administration, the aircraft had taken off from Miami Executive Airport at 6:36 p.m.

-Less then 20 minutes later, investigators said, the pilot was forced to make an emergency landing about eight miles southeast of Miami.
+Shortly after, investigators said the pilot was forced to make an emergency landing about eight miles southeast of Miami.

 7News learned there was a bicyclist in the area who spotted the plane and called authorities.